josephernest/Swap/README.md

 For this reason, this micro-library will always stay single-file and not have more than ~ 100 lines of code.
 No complex feature will be added, it will stay very basic.
 The benefit of all this is that you can read, understand, and improve the full code of the micro-library in less than 1 hour of your time.

+This project's source code was initially *much larger* than its current state, with more complex mechanisms (for the same result), and I spent good time simplifying it and keep (what I find) the most elegant solution.
+It looks simple now, but it wasn't initially ;) (the use of MutationObserver API was helpful).

 # Contributions

 Issues, ideas, discussions are welcome - please open an issue before doing a pull request to be sure it is necessary.